CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Incorrect cable length settings cause wasted buffer space (triggering congestion too early) or packet drops (congestion occurs before flow control activates).
 {{% /notice %}}

+To apply PFC settings on all ports modify the `default-global` PFC profile which inherently applies the configurations to all the ports.

-To set priority flow control on a group of ports, you use a profile to define the egress queues that support sending PFC pause frames and define the set of interfaces to which you want to apply PFC pause frame configuration.
+To set priority flow control on a group of ports, you create a profile to define the egress queues that support sending PFC pause frames and define the set of interfaces to which you want to apply PFC pause frame configuration.
 Cumulus Linux automatically enables PFC frame transmit and PFC frame receive, and derives all other PFC settings, such as the buffer limits that trigger PFC frames transmit to start and stop, the amount of reserved buffer space, and the cable length.

 {{< tabs "TabID436 ">}}
 {{< tab "NVUE Commands ">}}